danielrriggs/danielrriggs.github.io/content/samskara.md

 ###### How to implant positive samskaras
 Just like negative samskaras, positive samskaras come from powerful emotional experiences.

-When the [[mind]] is "one-pointed", a samskara can move past the surface layers of the [[mind]] and implant deeply in the unconscious.
-If we think about a traumatic experience, we are so intensely focused on it that the [[mind]] is" one-pointed."
+When the [[Mind]] is "one-pointed", a samskara can move past the surface layers of the [[Mind]] and implant deeply in the unconscious.
+If we think about a traumatic experience, we are so intensely focused on it that the [[Mind]] is" one-pointed."
 If we can train our minds to be still and send a message into the depths of the unconscious, then a positive samskara will arise.

-Do [[yoga nidra]] to achieve a deep state of relaxation.
-Then, when you're very very calm, take a [[sankalpa]] & plant it deep into your unconscious.
+Do [[Yoga Nidra]] to achieve a deep state of relaxation.
+Then, when you're very very calm, take a [[Sankalpa]] & plant it deep into your unconscious.